aafulei/cppp5e/09-sequential-containers/README.md

 - if `elem2` is the off-the-end iterator, all the elements from `elem1` to the end would be erased

-- if both `elem1` and `elem2` are off-the-end iterator, nothing would be removed
+- if both `elem1` and `elem2` are the off-the-end iterator, nothing would be removed

 ### Exercise 9.26